 Prior to the pandemic, debt pricing was razor thin and covenants were down to only a very small number such as failure to pay principal and/or interest, maximum leverage to free cash flow (FCF) and minimum free cash flow coverage.
 Use of proceeds was virtually unlimited, including the ability to pay out existing shareholders with a one-time special dividend.
-Early discussions with several lenders to insurance distribution suggest some of this “covenant light” environment may be headed back toward more historic norms.
+Early discussions with several lenders regarding insurance distribution suggest that some of this “covenant light” environment may return to more historic norms.

-Restrictions on use of proceeds also appear to be tightening.
-In today’s market, a dividend recap (e.g. paying a special one-time dividend to shareholders) is unlikely to be approved by lenders.
-But debt capital for organic growth initiatives (e.g. hiring new producers or buying a book of business) is obtainable.
-Likewise, lenders are still providing funds to complete internal perpetuation plans or to make acquisitions.
+Restrictions on the use of proceeds also appear to be tightening.
+In today’s market, lenders are unlikely to approve a dividend recap (e.g., paying a special one-time dividend to shareholders).
+But debt capital for organic growth initiatives (e.g., hiring new producers or buying a book of business) is obtainable.
+Likewise, lenders are still providing funds to complete internal perpetuation plans or make acquisitions.